UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Other_Services/RStudio.md

 ## Overview

-The Research Computing team currently runs 2 supported instances of RStudio.
-The supported services can be accessed using the following addresses:
+The Research Computing team currently runs 2 supported instances of RStudio:

  - <https://rstudio.data-science.rc.ucl.ac.uk/>
+   This instance is for general teaching use but requires permission to access as part of the [Data Science Platform](https://www.ucl.ac.uk/isd/data-science-platform).
+It uses the central UNIX filestore for user data.

  - <https://econ-myriad.rc.ucl.ac.uk/>

-The first of these is part of the [Data Science Platform](https://www.ucl.ac.uk/isd/data-science-platform) and is licensed for teaching, see that page for information on access.

-The latter of these is only available to members of the Economics department.
+   This instance is for research use by members of the Economics department.
+It uses the Myriad filesystem for user data.

 ## Troubleshooting and problem pre-emption